brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 The town had nice food and beer, which you could eat on the beach while building forts and watching sunsets.
 We cooked a bit to save money, but that was fun too in our little jungle kitchen.
 Every morning we walked the beach hoping to see turtles hatching before it gets too warm.
 On one lucky day we saw this little guy [make a run for it](https://youtu.be/xKI2BrrakkM?is=PS4knSZ7-z6K2ocj).
 We bought turtle bracelets to mark the day that haven't come off yet.

-When it came time to leave, we got a boat to the mainland and headed for a flooded Pacuare River.
+When it came time to leave, we got a boat to the mainland and headed to raft a flooded Pacuare River.
 This is a steep, big-water Grade 4 run, all through dense jungle.
 I talked my way into a kayak while Mairéad was in a raft with other clients.
 It was a pushy but very fun day, some of the rapids reminding me of India.
 Off the water we were given a dinner and driven all the way to our next destination.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca28.jpeg">